TheRealAnonymous008/quartz/content/Game Mechanics Design.md

 | Designer control of Game sequence | Low (due to emergence) | High (due to level design ) |
 | Length                            | Tends to be short      | Tends to be long            |
 | Learning curve                    | Steep                  | Gentle                      |

+* *Mechanics don't have to be realistic, only consistent*.
+Remember, all games have some form of recognizable patterns inside them and the mechanics should be one of these patterns
 # Mechanics
 ## Physics
 * Mechanics based on physics require understanding the underlying game  engine's physics simulation.